 The fried nature of this meal doesn't make it an everyday dish, but it can be a treat for special occasions.

-In a large bowl, mix together the mashed bananas, sugar, saunf, egg, vanilla essence, cinnamon, and milk.
+In a large bowl, mix together the mashed bananas, sugar, fennel seeds, egg, vanilla essence, cinnamon, and milk.
 Stir to blend everything well, making sure the sugar dissolves completely.

-Using a whisk, slowly and a little at a time, add the whole wheat flour mixture to the banana-egg-milk mixture.
+Using a whisk, slowly and a little at a time, add the flour to the wet ingredients.
 Mix well to ensure there are no lumps or as few as you can manage.
 You want to end up with a batter that is really thick.
-You might need a little more whole wheat flour to achieve this consistency.
+You might need a little more flour to achieve this consistency.

 Use a slotted spoon to turn the fritters every now and then.
 Fry until they are golden all over.
 Then drain using a slotted spoon and place on kitchen paper towel to remove most of the oil.

 Serve while still hot with a steaming cup of masala chai.

 - For a little bit of decadence, dust the gulgulas with powdered sugar before serving.